gdcodes/HapticLock/README.md

 If you tap one of the options, you will be taken to a blank screen where you can enter the corresponding predefined PIN by using the aforementioned touch gestures.
 If you enter the wrong PIN, the standard iOS haptic feedback will be generated to indicate a failed attempt and the digits that you entered will be erased; otherwise, you will be taken to a screen representing the 'Home' screen with a welcome message.

 [*] Please note: the following code snippet will not be used in version 2.0+ (which only allows 4-digit PIN entry).
-Instead, in version 2.0+, the PINs for options 1, 2 and 3 are reused for 4, 5 and 6, respectively.
+Instead, in version 2.0+, the PINs for options 1, 2 and 3 are reused for options 4, 5 and 6, respectively.
 ```
 struct SixDigitPasscode {
   static let optionOne = "847395"